Payapulli/Payapulli.github.io/_posts/2023-12-18-vertebral.md

   - Data Science
 ---

-This project analyzes a biomedical data set from Dr. Henrique da Mota, which includes biomechanical features from patients' spinal and pelvic parameters...
+This project involves a comprehensive analysis of the Vertebral Column Data Set created by Dr. Henrique da Mota.
+The data set includes six biomechanical attributes from each patient, focusing on binary classification of Normal (NO) and Abnormal (AB) conditions...

 <!--more-->

-to distinguish between normal and abnormal conditions.
-It involves exploratory data analysis with visualizations like scatterplots and boxplots to understand the data's distribution.
-A key part of the project is the application of KNN (k-nearest neighbors) classification to predict conditions, optimizing the 'k' value through testing error rates and computing performance metrics like precision and F1-score.
-The study also explores the effects of training set size on model accuracy, introducing a learning curve and experimenting with different distance metrics to refine predictions.
+## Dataset Overview
+The dataset is explored through scatterplots and boxplots to understand the relationships and distributions of the variables.
+A subset of the data is selected as the training and test sets, adhering to specified criteria.

+## KNN Classification
+The project's core is implementing K-Nearest Neighbors (KNN) with various metrics including Euclidean, Manhattan, and Chebyshev distances.
+Key points include:
+- Optimizing `k` value based on error rates.
+- Calculating metrics like confusion matrix, true positive and negative rates, precision, and F1-score.
+- Analyzing learning curves against different training set sizes.

+## Advanced Techniques
+Further exploration includes:
+- Testing different distance metrics and summarizing their performance.
+- Implementing weighted voting for improved decision making.
+- Evaluating nonlinear associations and interaction terms in regression models.

+## Conclusions and Findings
+The project concludes with insights into the best performing models, optimal `k` values, and the lowest training error rate achieved.

 [View Jupyter Notebook](https://nbviewer.org/github/Payapulli/Payapulli.github.io/blob/main/jupyter-notebooks/Vertebral-Column-Datset-KNN.ipynb) |
 [View Project on GitHub](URL_to_your_GitHub_repository) |